-The Bretton Woods Committee invites graduate students within or nearby the Washington DC area to submit brief essays to the Henry Owen Memorial Award Essay Contest on the following topic:
+The Bretton Woods Committee invites graduate students to submit brief essays to the Henry Owen Memorial Award Essay Contest on the following topic:

 Eligibility: Graduate-level students currently registered at accredited colleges and universities within the Mid-Atlantic region.

 - First place winners will receive a monetary prize of US$1,000.